LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conclusions

 Our work comprises two separate parts.
 In Sec.~\ref{sec:Benchmark models and analytic estimates} we studied various dependencies between the fundamental parameters $\{M,\alpha,\g\}$ and other quantities, including the duration of inflation (characterised by $N_k$), the duration of reheating $\Nreh$, the physical scales $\{M,m_\phi,\Treh\}$, and the properties of CMB perturbations characterised by $\{A_s,n_s,r\}$.
 Many of these relations are given analytically in Sec.~\ref{sec:Benchmark models and analytic estimates}.
 We further illustrate them in the extensive set of plots given in appendix \ref{Sec:AppendixWithAllPlots}.
-The main general conclusions that can be drawn from this are: \begin{itemize} \item[1)] The error bar on $n_s$ will remain too large to fix all three parameters $\{M,\alpha,\g\}$ from data alone without further model-building assumption. \item[2)] Fixing $\alpha$ defines families of inflationary models with one free parameter $M$ in the potential.
-In each of these families $M$ and the order of magnitude of $\Treh$ can, as a rule of thumb, be measured from a determination of $r$ at the level $\sigma_r\sim 10^{-3}$ if the true value of $r$ exceeds $10^{-2}$.
-This requires $\alpha>1$ in all models. \item[3)] This can be translated into a measurement of the order of magnitude of the inflaton coupling $\g$ if the values of all involved coupling constants are smaller than a critical value that can be estimated in terms of half-integer powers of $r A_s$ in \eqref{YippieYaYaySchweinebacke}. \end{itemize} A slightly more general discussion of point 3) is presented in appendix \ref{Sec:FeedbaclEffects}.
-In MHI and RHI type models there is a sizeable parameter region in which these conditions can be fulfilled while being consistent with current observational data, cf.~Figs.~\ref{MHI R d} and \ref{RGI R d}.
-In $\alpha$-T models it is more challenging, though the blue discs in Fig.~\ref{alpha T R d} show that it is possible if multi-field effects can be neglected at the end of reheating.
+The main conclusions that can be drawn from this are: \begin{itemize} \item[1)] The error bar on $n_s$ will remain too large to fix all three parameters $\{M,\alpha,\g\}$ from data alone without further model-building assumption. \item[2)] Fixing $\alpha$ defines families of inflationary models with one free parameter $M$ in the potential.
+In each of these families $M$ and the order of magnitude of $\Treh$ can, as a rule of thumb, be measured from a determination of $r$ at the level $\sigma_r\sim 10^{-3}$ if the true value of $r$ is around $10^{-2}$ or larger.
+This requires $\alpha>1$ in all models. \item[3)] This can be translated into a measurement of the order of magnitude of the inflaton coupling $\g$ if the values of all involved coupling constants are smaller than a critical value that can be estimated by \eqref{UBoot}.
+For the models under consideration here it can be expressed in terms of half-integer powers of $r A_s$ in \eqref{YippieYaYaySchweinebacke}.
+A more general discussion is presented in appendix \ref{Sec:FeedbaclEffects}. \end{itemize}